Crater Lake National Park: Climate

 According to the Köppen climate classification system, Crater Lake National Park has a dry-summer subarctic climate (Dsc).
 The plant hardiness zone at the lake is 6b with an average annual extreme minimum air temperature of −3.7 °F.

 Snow is relatively rare at low elevations in western Oregon, but it is common at higher elevations, especially at Crater Lake.
 Measurements at park headquarters, 6475 ft above sea level, show that snow falls more often here than at any other long-term weather station in Oregon.
 Winter, which typically begins at the park in September and runs through June, includes an average of 101 days with measurable snowfall.
 Up to 37 in of snow have fallen on the park in a single day (in 1937, 1951, and 1971), 313 in in a month (January 1950), and 903 in in a year (1950).

 Snow typically accumulates in the park to depths of 10 to 15 ft by early spring.
 Most of the park's roads remain closed through late spring, and snow lingers into the summer.
 In July and August, snowfall is uncommon, and "one magnificent day typically follows another".

 December is the coldest month, when highs average about 33 F and lows average about 19 F. August is the warmest month, with an average high of roughly 69 F and an average low of about 42 F. The highest recorded temperature was 100 F and the lowest was -21 F. Annual precipitation averages about 67 in a year.
 December is the wettest, averaging about 11 in.

 Although snow covers Crater Lake National Park for eight months of the year (average annual snowfall is 463 in), the lake rarely freezes over due, in part, to a relatively mild onshore flow from the Pacific Ocean.
 The last recorded year in which the lake froze over was in 1949, a very long, cold winter.
 A 95% surface freeze occurred in 1985.
 The immense depth of Crater Lake acts as a heat reservoir that absorbs and traps sunlight, maintaining the lake temperature at an average of 55 F on the surface and 38 F at the bottom throughout the year.
 The surface temperature fluctuates a bit, but the bottom temperature remains quite constant.

 Fauna

-Mammals that are residents of this national park are Canadian lynxes, bobcats, beavers, chipmunks, pronghorns, foxes, squirrels, porcupines, black bears, coyotes, pika, badgers, deer, elk, muskrats, and martens.
-Birds that commonly fly through this park including raptors are American dippers, Peregrine falcons, ravens, Clark's nutcrackers, Canada jays, bald eagles, hummingbirds and spotted owls while Canada geese float on its lake.
+Mammals that are residents of this national park include Canadian lynxes, bobcats, beavers, chipmunks, pronghorns, foxes, squirrels, porcupines, black bears, coyotes, pika, badgers, deer, elk, muskrats, and martens.

+Birds that commonly fly through this park include raptors, along with American dippers, Peregrine falcons, ravens, Clark's nutcrackers, Canada jays, bald eagles, hummingbirds, and spotted owls, while Canada geese float on its lake.